timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 Before we dive into specific operations, let's talk about TAP files.
 If you're familiar with cassette tapes for your TS 2068, TAP files are the digital equivalent.
 Each TAP file can contain multiple programs, just like a physical tape might have several programs recorded on it.

 The beauty of TAP files is that they load much faster than physical tapes, they never wear out, and you can easily organize them into folders on your SD card.
-Think of your SD card as a vast library, with each TAP file being like a book that contains multiple chapters (programs).
+Think of your micro SD card as a vast library, with each TAP file being like a book that contains multiple chapters (programs).

 ### DIR: Your Window into Available Files